"You can't spell Community without Unity"

 Project 401 is a grassroots Hip-Hop collective, whose members and affiliates utilize Hip-Hop Culture to engage with communities and relay positive social messages to youth.
 Starting off with 3 core members in 2010, Project 401 expanded its roster to an extended 18-person collective with 6 core members.
 In addition to a full year of programming work, Project 401 is also a performance group, and have for the past few years consistently averaged one community event per week.

 Project 401 was officially established in 2010 by Jose “Facce” Maldonado and Pierre Arreola.
 The original purpose behind Project 401's coalescence was to address the lack of unification in the local BBoy/ Bgirl scene and to support the preservation of the BBoy (breaking) element in the larger Rhode Island Hip-Hop community, which was suffering during previous years a decline in representation and visibility.
-The desire and motivation by early Project 401 members to expand and evolve Bboy (breaking) culture in their local communities was conducive to collaborations with various nonprofits and coalitions, and over time the mission has grown considerably.
+The desire and motivation by early Project 401 members to expand and evolve Bboy (breaking) culture in their local communities were conducive to collaborations with various nonprofits and coalitions, and over time the mission has grown considerably.
 Now, in addition to our work supporting the RI Bboy scene, our work also has grown to include the advocacy of pressing social issues, the curation of authentic Hip Hop events, the organizing free open Hip Hop practice sessions throughout the Providence area, and the development and creation of exceptional Hip-Hop education programming throughout the Rhode Island school system.

 PEACE, LOVE, UNITY